Temporary vs. Permanent Injunctions: Key Differences

 Purpose of Permanent Injunctions

-1. Provide lasting relief: They are intended to prevent future harm by addressing the root cause of the dispute.
+- Providing lasting relief: These injunctions prevent future harm by addressing the root cause.

 Legal Standards for Permanent Injunctions

-1. Success on the merits: The movant must have prevailed in the case by proving their claims.
+- Success on the merits: The applicant must have prevailed at trial.

 Examples of Permanent Injunctions

-• A ruling that permanently prevents a property owner from engaging in activities that constitute a nuisance to neighbors.
+- A ruling that bans a property owner from causing a nuisance to neighbours.

 Key Differences Between Temporary and Permanent Injunctions